Meteorological, Climatological & Atmospheric Science Professionals from 2026 Federal Directory

 responsible for coordinating the development and application of the regional climate model, CanRCM; support the development and application of the global Earth System model, CanESM, including its tuning, online bias correction and its applications for future climate projections and seasonal prediction; support and contribute to the development of the package of physical parameterizations in the global atmospheric model, CanAM.

-He has expertise in climate modelling circulation
+He has expertise in climate modelling circulation.

 Pourya Shahpoury, Research Scientist - Aerosol chemistry and health, is conducting field and laboratory measurements to study the inhalation toxicity of organic and inorganic air pollutants.
-Current activities:

 • Oxidative potential of fine and ultrafine aerosol particles from the National Air Pollution Surveillance network